Chieze-Franklin/Bolt.js-Book/apps-api.md

 * To know if a server was started on another process, check if there is a defined `pid` field for the context object.

 ###security

-Any app can send a request to this endpoint provided:

-* The user has granted the app [permission](user-permissions.md) to perform an installation.

-* The user has administrative privileges.
+A check is made to see if the current user has the right to start an app.
+For startup apps, no such check may be made.

+###note

 ## POST: \/api\/apps\/stop